Awni00/relational-convolutions/rebuttals/icml/wwyA.md

 ## Contrast to GNNs

 Related to your concern about the connection to 2D convolutions, is the **connection to graph neural networks and the advantages our approach has over GNNs for relational representation learning**.
-The current 8-page version of the manuscript contains some discussion of this---with the additional page allowance, **we will expand upon this discussion in the final version**.
+Althout the current 8-page version of the manuscript contains some discussion of this, with the additional page allowance **we will expand upon this discussion in the final version**.
 Below is a draft of the discussion which we will add to the paper.

 ---